Best OLED TV 2026: LG G6, Samsung S95H, Sony A95M Compared

 Sony TVs use the same LG Display panels as LG TVs but pair them with Sony's own processing engine.
 The result is noticeably better upscaling of lower-resolution content, smoother motion handling for film and sports, and more accurate out-of-the-box color calibration.

-Sony A80L / A90L and successors: If you primarily watch movies and care about getting the most film-accurate image without manual calibration, Sony is the pick.
-Their tone mapping is widely considered the best in the industry, and they handle 24fps film content with less judder than LG's processing.
+Sony A95M: If you primarily watch movies and care about getting the most film-accurate image without manual calibration, Sony is the pick.
+The A95M uses QD-OLED for higher peak brightness than prior A80L/A90L WOLED models, paired with Sony's processing — which remains the best tone mapping in the industry for 24fps film content.

 The trade-off is price.
 A Sony OLED typically costs 20 to 40 percent more than the equivalent LG model with the same panel.
 For dedicated cinema rooms where image accuracy is the top priority, many enthusiasts consider it worth the premium.
 For mixed-use living rooms, the LG C series offers 90% of the picture quality at a significantly lower price.